 Missing and Added Verses

 It is conclusively proven that there are some missing verses and it appears that there are also some added verses.
-For example, there is a tradition from the Prophet’s wife, Aisha, that there once existed a ‘verse of stoning’ where stoning to death was prescribed as punishment for fornication (Aisha claimed that a goat ate the piece of paper on which this verse was written).
+For example, there is an authentic Hadith from the Prophet’s wife, Aisha, that there once existed a ‘verse of stoning’ where stoning to death was prescribed as punishment for fornication (Aisha claimed that a goat ate the piece of paper on which this verse was written).
 This is no longer to be found in the accepted texts of the Koran and instead the Koranic punishment for this crime only prescribes one hundred lashes.
 But the early prophets carried out stoning for adultery, and Islamic law still prescribes it.
-According to the above tradition, more than one hundred verses from the original, are missing.
+According to the above authentic Hadith, more than one hundred verses from the original, are missing.
 Shiites (i.e. Shia Muslims) of course claim that Uthman left out a great many verses favourable to Ali, for political reasons.
 Muhammad himself, as we know, is said to have suppressed the now famous Satanic Verses.

+This shows that many verses of the Quran were lost in the battle of Riddah in 632-33 AD.
 A Hadith tells about a verse which was once a part of the Quran till it was abrogated.
 Narrated Anas bin Malik:

 “The Prophet invoked evil upon those (people) who killed his companions at Bir Mauna for 30 days (in the morning prayer).
 He invoked evil upon (tribes of) Ril, Lihyan and Usaiya who disobeyed Allah and His Apostle.
 Allah revealed a Quranic Verse to His Prophet regarding those who had been killed, i.e. the Muslims killed at Bir Ma’una, and we recited the Verse till later it was cancelled.
 (The Verse was:) ‘Inform our people that we have met our Lord, and He is pleased with us, and we are pleased with Him.”
 Bukhari 5.59.421